Tel Michmoret

 (c) Tel Michmoret

 The mound is located on the shore, south of the bay.
-On its surfece are mostly hidden remains of the antiquities.
+On its surfece are mostly hidden remains of the antiquity.
 Fragments of ceramics are scattered all around the mound.

 A walk along the edge of the Tel reaches a fence, overlooking the bay.